-That was the powerful message from Vwanganji Bowa, Founder and CEO of Mighty Fin.
+That was the powerful message from Zambian Founder and CEO of Mighty Fin, Vwanganji Bowa.
 Speaking on access to finance, she didn’t sugar-coat the truth: “Banks will not change to accommodate entrepreneurs and small businesses.
 It’s our responsibility to understand the current financial landscape and align ourselves accordingly.”
 Her words landed hard.
 If the door doesn’t open, build your own – and then hold it open for others.
 “Invest in yourself, it’s the smartest move you’ll ever make.”

-Kathryn Main, financial literacy advocate and founder of Mainmultimedia and Money Savvy, reminded us that the greatest resource we’ll ever have is ourselves.
+Kathryn Main, financial literacy advocate and founder of Mainmultimedia and Money Savvy in South Africa, reminded the entrepreneurs that the greatest resource we’ll ever have is ourselves.
 Skills, knowledge, mindset – these are the assets that drive real growth.

 Every risk taken, every lesson learned, is equity in your future success.